 (2) A valid Ancillary Service Offer in the DAM must be received before 1000 for the effective DAM.
 A valid Ancillary Service Offer in an SASM must be received before the applicable deadline for that SASM.

 (3) No Ancillary Service Offer price may exceed the System-Wide Offer Cap (SWCAP) (in $/MW).
-No Ancillary Service Offer price may be less than $0 per MW.
+During the Operating Hours in which prioritizing the procurement of Fast Frequency Response (FFR) up to the maximum FFR amount is in effect, an FFR Ancillary Service Offer price may not be less than -$0.01 per MW.
+FFR Ancillary Service Offer prices at all other times and any other Ancillary Service Offer prices may not be less than $0 per MW.

 (4) The minimum amount per Resource for each Ancillary Service product that may be offered is one-tenth (0.1) MW.